-3.4 Use of estimates and judgements
+2.4 Use of estimates and judgements

-The preparation of the financial statements in conformity with FRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the financial statements in conformity with FRS requires management to make judgements, estimates and assumptions about the future, including climate-related risks and opportunities, that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-Estimates and underlying assumptions are reviewed on an ongoing basis.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management and climate-related commitments where appropriate.
 Revisions to accounting estimates are recognised prospectively.

-In the application of the Company's accounting policies, which as described in note 4, management is of the opinion that there is no instances of application of judgement which is expected to have a significant effect on the amounts recognised in the financial statements.
+In the application of the Company's accounting policies, which as described in note 3, management is of the opinion that there is no instances of application of judgement which is expected to have a significant effect on the amounts recognised in the financial statements.